-11. What is a broker dealer?
-Who is Ameritas Investment Corporation (AIC)?
+9. What is a broker dealer?
+Who is Lion Street Financial (LSF)?

-Our broker/dealer is Ameritas Investment Corporation (AIC).
-Every registered investment professional is required to affiliate with a broker/dealer in order to buy and sell investment and insurance products on behalf of investor clients.
-The Broker/Dealer oversees the suitability, compliance, recommendations of the advisors.
-To learn more about Ameritas Investment Corporation, please visit the website at www.ameritas.com.
+Our broker/dealer is Lion Street Financial (LSF).
+Registered investment professionals are affiliated with a Broker/Dealer in order to buy and sell investment and certain insurance products on behalf of investor clients.
+The Broker/Dealer conducts sales supervision and compliance and oversees recommendations of the Registered Representatives.
+To learn more about Lion Street Financial, please visit the website at www.lionstreet.com.

 Financial planning encompasses many moving parts and is different for diverse stages in life.

 Limited Scope clients are generally in their accumulation phase.
 They are budding entrepreneurs, families raising kids, newlyweds or people in career & life transition.
 They need a better understanding on how their short-term financial decisions will impact their bigger financial picture.

 We work together to find the right balance between future goals and current spending needs.
 We focus on arriving at a concise process to gain financial clarity, organization and strategies for implementation.

 Comprehensive Planning is geared more towards clients in the retirement or distribution phase of their life.
 Sustainability of resources and longevity is our biggest concern; you simply don’t want to outlive your money.
 Distribution planning requires an in depth strategic plan incorporating such issues as: social security, cash flow, sustainable withdrawal rates including required minimum distributions, estate planning, and long term care.

 Investment management can be incorporated at any stage.
 It includes: the strategic placing of funds and determining proper investment vehicles based on your goals, time horizon & priorities.

 We look to balance safety, liquidity and expected level of return.

 12. What is the time frame?
 How much contact do you have with your clients?